Who’s Frida Kahlo? A Proud Mexican Artist.

 Carl Wilhelm Kahlo was born on October 26th, 1871, in Germany.

-Enthusiastically, Carl Kahlo moved to Mexico in 1891 at the age of 19 with little more than the clothes he wore.
+Youthful enthusiasm inspired Carl Kahlo to move to Mexico in 1891 at the age of 19 with little more than the clothes he wore.

 By 1894, he married his first wife, a Mexican woman who died while giving birth to her second daughter.